 - irregular menstrual cycle

-Foods to avoid
+Foods to consider limiting

-- alcohol or fermented beverages
+- alcohol and other fermented beverages

 - fermented foods and dairy products, such as yogurt and sauerkraut

 - processed or smoked meats